 • Share this on:

-7 tips to go green in the processed fruit and vegetables and edible nuts sector
+7 tips on how to go green in the processed fruit and vegetables and edible nuts sector

 Last updated:

 Becoming greener and having a more climate-positive impact can bring many benefits to exporters of processed fruit and vegetables and edible nuts to Europe, in terms of market access, consumer demand, reputation and sustainable development.
 If you demonstrate that your products have a positive climate impact, you may have a competitive market advantage.
-Consumers and other stakeholders are more likely to view a company positively if it is seen to be taking environmental issues seriously.
 This can help build trust, loyalty and long-term relationships with customers, suppliers and other stakeholders.

 1. Identify specific environmental risks in your sourcing, processing and export